nasif-co/Asterism/Code Descriptions/Web Visualization.md

 Here we define 5 types of data messages that may be received from the server: (The names of these messages is defined in the server code)

+* INIT :: The initial message sent from the server to start the visualization
+* TIMES :: Carries a boolean data value telling the visualization if it is nighttime or daytime.
 * CON :: A controller message, contains data from a continuous movement from a particular controller.
 * FINAL :: A final message, contains data from the last position reached at the end of a continuous movement.
-* STR :: Struggle message, contains the data of controller fighting to keep its position.
+* STR :: Struggle message, contains data of the controller fighting to keep its position.
-* INIT :: The initial message sent from the server to start the visualization
-* TIMES :: Carries a boolean data value telling the visualization if it is nighttime or daytime.

-In order to react to each message, callbacks are attached to them depending on the type of information they give:
+In order to react to each message, callbacks are attached to them depending on the type of information they carry:

 ### InitVisualization
 This is the first function called once communication is established with the server.
 It is meant to fill up the *message* arrays, which store each of the JSON properties of the last 10 messages.